Spotting the Early Signs of Alzheimer’s Disease

 • Take a daily walk.
 You’ve heard it before, but physical activity is one of the best paths to overall health.
 Aim for 30 minutes a day.
 Physical activity improves blood flow to the brain.

 • Get social.
-Yes, Facebook is a wonderful way to stay in touch with people, but remember to go out in the world and get together with others.
+Yes, Facebook is a wonderful way to stay in touch with people, but remember to go out in the world and get together with others in person.

 • Acquire a new skill or hobby.
 Tackle a Sudoku or crossword puzzle, go dancing or join a book club.

 • Reduce stress.
-Of course, that can be easier said than done but the fact is stress produces a hormone called cortisol, which has been linked to short-term memory loss in older adults.
+Of course, that can be easier said than the fact is stress produces a hormone called cortisol that has been linked to short-term memory loss in older adults.

 Memory Loss: It’s Not Always Alzheimer’s

 Problems with memory can have a variety of causes.
-Medication side effects, vitamin B12 deficiency, tumors, infections and blood clots in the brain are just some of the culprits.
+Medication side effects, vitamin B12 deficiency, tumors, infections and blood clots in the brain are just some of the them.
 If you are concerned about memory loss, reach out to your doctor.
-And if you haven’t had your annual wellness exam, that may be a good place to start.
+If you haven’t had your annual wellness exam, that may be a good place to start.

-Source: Alzheimer's Disease and Related Dementias National Institute on Aging, 2021.
+Source: Alzheimer's Disease and Related Dementiasleaving site icon National Institute on Aging

 Important Plan Information